 Managers don’t need to reinvent the wheel to help their highest performers succeed.
 Creating an upward spiral of performance—for anyone on the performance spectrum—is simply about practicing the back-to-basics fundamentals of management.
 It’s about having regular, ongoing 1:1 conversations with every employee on the team, including the superstars.

 Strong leadership sends the message, “You are important and what you do here is important.”
-If you want your superstars to stick around and continue doing great work for you, set them up for success with a strong leader.
+If you want to attract the highest performers and keep your superstars around to continue doing great work for you, set them up for success with a highly-engaged manager.